 - More communication would greatly improve sex life

-- Trusting trustworthy partner -and people in general- is great for the relationship for general health
+- Trusting trustworthy partners -and people in general- is great for the relationship for general health

-- Mistrust and betrayal are more likely when he has more power, with negative effect and where she cannot influence him
+- Mistrust and betrayal are more likely when he has more power, with negative effects, and when she cannot influence him

 Happiness provides the liberty of much diversity of expressions.
 Unhappy couples have all similar dysfunctions instead.

 Expressing Resentment is Wrong